 Despite the prevalence of insulin misuse and eating disorders in people with diabetes, most people have never been asked about these behaviours.
-This may be because there is unawareness about the problem, or because it is easy for signs of an eating disorder, such as eating less and losing weight, to go under the radar because they might be seen as part of good diabetes management.
+This may be because there is a lack of awareness of the problem, or because it is easy for signs of an eating disorder, such as eating less and losing weight, to go under the radar because they might be seen as part of "good diabetes management".
 It is recommended that health professionals routinely screen for insulin misuse and eating disorders in people with diabetes.